 We found 6 internists who accept United Healthcare near Ormond Beach, FL.

-Dr. Mina Zahedi sees patients in Ormond Beach, FL.
-Her medical specialty is general internal medicine.
-Patient reviews placed her at an average of 4.0 stars out of 5.
-She honors several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze.
+Dr. Mina Zahedi's area of specialization is general internal medicine.
+Dr. Zahedi has a 4.5 out of 5 star average patient rating.
+She accepts several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze.